About a life with OCD, expressing its overwhelming power and 'what it can be': Murder.

 Today is July 22, 2014.
 I’m standing here by my window.
 The slats of the blinds are open.
 I can easily look through the gaps.
 Some of those golden sunrays reach my bare arms.
 I like that.

 I can see into the yard behind this building and over to the neighboring one, which belongs to a small company.
 I regularly observe people in business clothes standing outside there during office hours when they smoke.
 I don’t like smoking but I like those people.
 I know them all and have close relationships with each of them.
 They are my friends.
 My only friends, to be honest.
-And that person, that is out there right now, the guy who I am talking to, that’s WHWM-Dad.
+And that person out there right now, the guy who I am talking to, that’s WHWM-Dad.
 Sometimes he’s with WHWM-Brother, but, honestly, I love it most when it’s just him and me.
+“WHWM” stands for “Wish He Was My.”

 WHWM-Dad is such a good listener.
 He does late shifts almost every evening, which is one of the reasons why I have chosen him.
 He’s always there for me.
 I mean, most evenings.